Tsakhiagiin Elbegdorj: 2009 presidential election

 At the Democratic Party's convention on 3 April 2009, Elbegdorj defeated Erdeniin Bat-Üül in a contest for the party's nomination for the presidency of Mongolia.
 Elbegdorj won with 65.3% of the total vote.
-After Elbegdorj was announced as the candidate, the Civic Will Party and the Mongolian Green Party endorsed Elbegdorj's presidential candidacy.
+After Elbegdorj was announced as the candidate, the Civil Will Party and the Mongolian Green Party endorsed Elbegdorj's presidential candidacy.

 Elbegdorj won the 2009 Mongolian presidential election on 24 May 2009 with 51.21% of the votes.
-Defeating incumbent president Enkhbayar who got 47.41%, Elbegdorj was sworn into office as President of Mongolia on 18 June 2009.
+Defeating incumbent president Enkhbayar, who got 47.41%, Elbegdorj was sworn into office as President of Mongolia on 18 June 2009.

 2013 presidential election

-Election result: Provinces and Ulaanbaatar districts won by Elbegdorj (blue), Bat-Erdene (red).
-Darker shades represent a majority (more than half), lighter shades represent pluralities.

 The Democratic Party's National Consultative Committee held its convention on 7 May 2013 and decided to re-nominate Elbegdorj as a presidential candidate with 100% votes.
 And the Congress of Democratic Party, with 7,000 participants in Ulaanbaatar plus participants in all provincial centers connected via live internet video conference voted 100% for Elbegdorj's nomination from the Democratic Party for the 2013 presidential election on 8 May 2013.
 Civil Will-Green Party and Mongolian National Democratic Party – which have seats at both the parliament and the government cabinet – endorsed Elbegdorj's presidential candidacy.
 The Republican Party and the Motherland Party expressed their full support for Elbegdorj's candidacy also.

 Elbegdorj won the 2013 Mongolian presidential election on 26 June 2013 with 50.23% of total votes while opposition Mongolian People's Party's candidate Badmaanyambuugiin Bat-Erdene received 41.97%, and Natsagiin Udval, candidate of Mongolian People's Revolutionary Party got 6.5% of total votes.

-Reaction to election result

-U.S. President Barack Obama issued a statement on the presidential election in Mongolia on 27 June 2013, the same day the election result was announced.
-President Obama stated: "President Elbegdorj has been an important leader in advancing democracy and freedom in his country and a key partner for the United States in Asia and globally ...
-Through its impressive democratic achievements and its progress on economic liberalization, Mongolia serves as a significant example of positive reform and transformation for peoples around the world."